 PRIMO ORCHESTRA - THURSDAYS @ 7:30am

-Primo Orchestra will be running for its third year in 2018!
-We currently have students that play violin, cello, flute, clarinet, saxophone, trumpet, and percussion in the orchestra and we are always looking for more talented musicians to join upon audition.
+We currently have students that play violin, cello, flute, clarinet, saxophone, trumpet, trombone, piano and percussion in the orchestra and we are always looking for more talented musicians to join upon audition.
 Varied repertoire is rehearsed and various aspects of instrumental technique and ensemble playing are explored.
 Primo Orchestra performs at a range of school events.
-For details on auditioning please contact Mrs Thomson at email@example.com
+For details on auditioning please contact Miss Thomas at firstname.lastname@example.org

 YEAR 3 STRING PROGRAM